Moving Your Student to College: Everything You Need to Know

 It can be tempting to let your student load the car themselves, but there are some considerations that should be made as you are packing that might require a little help along the way.
 It is tempting to just mash everything into the car wherever it will fit, but there are some ways to make unpacking easier for your student when they arrive at their new home.

 You will want to be sure that you make accessible the essentials like toiletries and a few changes of clothes.
-You will want to be able to access these items readily if there is a setback for the move-in process that leads to delays.
+You will want to be able to access these items readily if there is a setback in the move-in process that leads to delays.
 Pack heavy items at the bottom of any stacked items to make sure that nothing topples over during transit.

 You will also want to be sure that you distribute heavy items evenly throughout the packing process.
 Having all the heavy items on one side of the car can be hard on your mileage as well as make it tough to unload.
 It can be a lot easier to pack your items into smaller boxes and bags to make it easy to get your student’s stuff moved into an upstairs apartment or dorm.